konfirm/graph/README.md

 #### `<Graph>.edge(source: T, destination1: T [, ...destination:T]): number`

 Register one or more edges between nodes.
-This is like stating "from source, one can reach this destination/these destionations directly".
+This is like stating 'from source, one can reach this destination/these destionations directly'.
 A word of caution, if objects are used as node always use the same instance, as these is nodes are compared as is.
 The number returned is the number of adges actually added, any existing edge is preserved.

 #### `<Graph>.drop(source: T [, ...destination: T]): number`

 Remove all or only the known provided edges.
-This is like stating "from source, one can no longer read any/these destinations directly".
+This is like stating 'from source, one can no longer read any/these destinations directly'.

 #### `Set<T> <Graph>.sources`